 Food and beverage facilities have an obligation to create safe products for consumers.
 Not only is this critical for maintaining compliance, but it’s also essential to promoting a strong brand reputation and, most importantly, supporting public health.
 There are many approaches companies can use to maintain safety throughout every aspect of manufacturing and the supply chain as a whole, one of the most common of which is HACCP.
 Discover what this systematic approach entails here, along with the ways in which technology can streamline your HACCP program.

 Safe Quality Food (SQF) software is used by food and beverage companies to help satisfy the requirements set forth by the Safe Food Quality Institute (SFQI).
 It can be used to help ensure applicable program requirements are being met on an ongoing basis.
 Here, we take a closer look to help you determine whether SQF software is right for your company.

-Oftentimes, the terms “food safety plan” (FSP) and “HACCP plan” are used interchangeably.
-Yet, there are critical differences among these two concepts.
-Although both can support a robust approach to food safety in food and beverage companies, understanding the nuances of each program is essential to ensuring compliance.
-Here, we offer a close look into each type of plan and what they entail, along with key differences between the two.
+Frequently, manufacturers in the industry use the terms “food safety plan” (FSP) and “HACCP plan” interchangeably.
+However, there are critical differences between these two concepts.
+Although both terms can support a robust approach to food safety in food and beverage companies, understanding the nuances of each program is essential to identifying best practices for ensuring compliance.
+Let’s take a close look into each type of plan and what they entail, along with key differences between the two.

 What Is GFSI?

 The Global Food Safety Initiative (GFSI) is an organization whose purpose is to enforce food safety through internationally-recognized benchmarked standards.
 Becoming GFSI certified helps food manufacturers and processors stay competitive, produce safer products, and improve performance in a number of key areas.
 If your company is considering certification in one of the GFSI schemes, this guide will help you determine which option is best for your needs.